NicolasChoukroun/Kryptofranc/kryptofranccore/doc/zmq.md

-There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using. kryptoFrancd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using.
+Kryptofrancd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.